aleemdamji/aleemdamji.github.io/about.md

 Hi, I'm Aleem Damji.
 I seek to continually challenge myself and learn about new things.
 Here is where I plan on posting both my portfolio and notes about things I'm learning.

 Personally, I am an avid traveler, reader and sports fan.
-One of my goals is to visit all 193 UN Member States.
+One of my goals is to visit all 193 UN Member States (Currently at 12/193).

 ### Contact me